mayuri-vaddempudi/fg-git-group-assignment/README.md

 Would you like me to **add your team members ** (like Mauyri, Anuhya, sowjanya and suneetha) into this README too?
 I can integrate them cleanly into the collaboration section.

 ```

+🧑‍💻 My contribution (Sowjanya Gangisetty)

+This project is a simple webpage that explains the basic Git workflow with examples of commonly used commands:

+- **Cloning** a repository
+- **modify files** add or mofify the files.
+- **Staging** files
+- **Committing** changes
+- **Pushing** to a remote repository

+It is designed to help beginners quickly understand and practice Git.
+🤝 Contribution

+- Created Changes page and styled it.
+- Worked on Gallery Page.

+## 📂 Project Structure

+.
+├── changes.html # information about Git commands used for staging committing and pushing the files
+├── changes.css # (optional) Custom styles
+├── gallery.html/ # Information about more Git commands
+└── README.md # Documentation

+## 📌 Features

+- Syntax-highlighted code snippets
+- Beginner-friendly explanations
+- Responsive design using \*\*HTML + CSS
+  📸 Preview

+Each card in the gallery explains a Git command:
+Clone → git clone <repository_url>
+Stage → git add <files>
+Commit → git commit -m "message"
+Push → git push origin main